Here are my favorite Small Bathroom Ideas to help you get the most out of your tiny space.

 This is an extreme idea and only works if you have an adjacent laundry room to your small bathroom.
 Have you ever considered the idea of combining your laundry room and your bathroom?

 If you want, why not put the washer/dryer beneath your sink on inside a closet.
 This will allow you to break down a wall if the laundry room is beside the bathroom.
-Ultimately this is will increase the size of the bathroom, though making it a duel-purpose room.
+Ultimately this will increase the size of the bathroom, though making it a dual-purpose room.

 11. Audit your toiletries